 Some people ask, "Why bother?" when it comes to reading books to their babies, but a better attitude should be, "Why not?"
 As far as age goes, there is no restriction on starting to read books to your babies, even when fresh out of the womb.

-24. When Can My Baby Sleep by Themself?
+24. When Can My Baby Sleep by Herself?

 Whether your baby is three months, six months, or a year old, the main principle to apply when moving the baby into another room is that you and your significant other must be on the same page.

 In short, the main line of reasoning revolves around sleep quality issues.
-Generally speaking, fathers need to understand that the mom may sleep better when she is able to roll over and check on the baby, especially if the baby is not rolling over on her own yet.
+Generally speaking, fathers need to understand that the mom may sleep better when she can roll over to check on the baby, especially if the baby is not rolling over on her own yet.

-However, another element is that having the baby in the same room but in a crib or a bassinet might stress out the parents even more.
-Whatever you choose, listen to baby's mom, even if it might mean waiting to transfer the baby to the nursery.
+However, another factor is that having the baby in the same room, in a crib or bassinet, might stress parents even more.
+Whatever you choose, listen to the baby's mom, even if it might mean waiting to transfer the baby to the nursery.
 If investing in an excellent baby monitor will ease tensions, it's worth the investment!

 25. Is It Normal for Babies to Sleep in Bed with the Parents?

-Statistically, it is incredibly normal for a baby to fall asleep next to or on top of their mother, sometimes up to 80% (source).
+Statistically, it is incredibly common for a baby to fall asleep next to or on top of their mother, sometimes up to 80% of the time (source).
 Despite this, parents should be careful about allowing their baby to fall asleep with them.

 While many people talk about the risk of rolling onto one's baby, there is another risk that should be assessed: sleep.
-For some parents, having a baby in bed means that every twitch and sound the baby makes is felt, often resulting in a lower quality of sleep.
+For some parents, having a baby in bed means that every twitch and sound the baby makes is felt, often resulting in lower-quality sleep.

-When a baby sleeps in the bed with the parents, both the child's and parent's health need to be taken into account.
+When a baby sleeps in the parents' bed, both the child's and the parents' health need to be considered.
 Make sure that you and your significant other are on the same page regarding sleeping arrangements.

 In a Nutshell

 If you are a new dad or about to be, congratulations!
 This journey is unlike anything you have done or will do in life, and it will push you to be a better man all around.
-Just stay patient, be present physically and mentally, and communicate.
+Just stay patient, be physically and mentally present, and communicate.
 Enjoy every bit of it because it will be gone before you know it!